wmorgan/dcos-docs/1.7/overview/design/azure-container-service.md

 ## DC/OS component list

-The following list shows the components used by DC/OS.
+The following list shows the components used by DC/OS itself.
 You'll note that the core components center around Mesos, marathon, python, and so on.

 - 3dt